-Child of the Sun: Florida Southern College's Digital Papers Collection
+Child of the Sun: Florida Southern College's Digital Papers Collection, 1937 to present

-Child of the Sun: Florida Southern College Digital Photograph Collection
+Child of the Sun: Florida Southern College Digital Photograph Collection, 1937 to present

-This collection was created from a selection of black-and-white and color photographs, negatives and slides that were pulled from various Florida Southern College archival collections.
-The first selections were made in 2006 and are ongoing.
-The image selection criteria is any images that may give insight to the creation, form and history of the Child of the Sun structures which were designed by Frank Lloyd Wright including images of the buildings, blueprints and people associated with the buildings which were deemed important enough for digitization and online viewing.
-Date span of images: 1937-present.
+This collection of photographs includes select images that may give insight to the creation, form and history of the Child of the Sun structures which were designed by Frank Lloyd Wright including images of the buildings, blueprints and people associated with the buildings.
+Digital images have been scanned from a variety of sources in the McKay Archives.

-The Florida Citrus Postcard Collection highlights postcards collected by Brenda Eubanks Burnett, Donald Ball, Jerry Chicone and the Weaver Brothers, Brian and Richard.
-While postcards were originally intended to serve as souvenirs and keepsakes, now postcards help depict our history.
-This collection includes postcards from the early 1900’s including one of a farmer using oxen to haul citrus and real photo postcard of tourists visiting citrus groves.
-This collection also details the arrival of the railroad in Florida, packing houses, fruit stands, and how development has impacted the citrus community throughout the past century.
-We encourage feedback and are actively seeking additions to this collection.
+The Florida Citrus Postcard Collection highlights postcards from the archives of Brenda Eubanks Burnett, Donald Ball, Jerry Chicone and the Weaver Brothers, Brian and Richard.
+This collection details the arrival of the railroad in Florida, packing houses, fruit stands, and how development has impacted the citrus community throughout the past century.

 Florida Southern College Digital Archives Collection

-Postcards have been telling stories as souvenirs, correspondence and keepsakes for over 100 years.
 This collection of postcards chronicles Florida Southern College's early years as Southern College in Sutherland (now Palm Harbor), through its 1922 move to Lakeland, Frank Lloyd Wright’s Child of the Sun Campus, and subsequent development.
-The selection criteria for this digital collection is historical importance, artistic merit, architectural significance, and the general growth of Florida Southern College into one of this country's most beautiful college campuses.
-We are actively seeking additions to this collection.
+These digital images have been scanned from a variety of sources in the McKay Archives.

 Florida Southern College Fruit and Vegetable Crate Label Collection